BazingaOo/IMDB_/Sprint 2.md

 # backend and frontend have been integrated
 the port of frontend: localhost:8080
 the port of backend: localhost:8000
 We start the backend server, then run the frontend server.
-When data is transmitted, the backend can recive data.
+When data is transmitted, the backend can receive data.

 # Frontend
 ## what we done